Why Is This Place so Great?

 In addition to five pieces of laundry per day, guests will also gain access to the hotel’s Executive Lounge which offers complimentary beverages and a wide range of International cuisine from its à la carte menu.

-For Boutique Choose: Book a Private Tour to Taman Mini Indonesia Indah and Bird Park
+Boutique Activity: Book a Private Tour to Taman Mini Indonesia Indah and Bird Park

 Taman Mini Indonesia Indah translates to “Beautiful Indonesia in Miniature Park”.
 This extensive park is set over 100 hectares of land just outside of the city and exhibits all of Indonesia’s provinces by highlighting their architectural and cultural differences.
 Much like Disney’s Epcot World Showcase, travel enthusiasts will be graced by cultural performances, arts and crafts, events, and local delicacies while traveling through the different archipelagoes the country has to offer in just a day!